Fellowships and Internships

 The list of internship hosts reads like a Who’s Who of the nation’s top cultural institutions: the National Archives, the National Portrait Gallery, the Smithsonian American Art Museum, and George Washington’s Mount Vernon, to name just a few.
 Sponsored by the Starr Center for the Study of the American Experience, Explore America internships are open to students from every department—including history—who want to deepen their understanding of American history and culture and gain off-campus experiences.

-Guy Goodfellow Scholar in History
+Guy Goodfellow Fellowship in History